 With this setup, the working range for each phase is approx 10 kW.

 For the system below, a simple internal aerial has been made from a standard SMA extender cable.
-In this case, the SMA socket is nearer to the top of the box so the aerial runs downwards from the socket rather than up.
-This kind of aerial seems to work just as well in either orientation.
+In this case, the SMA socket is nearer to the top of the box so it makes sense for the aerial to run downwards from the socket rather than upwards.
+This type of aerial will work equally well in either orientation.
 According to Wikipedia, it is a quarter-wave monopole.

 This system uses 868 MHz for which the 1/4 wave aerial length is 82 mm.